Alexander Bolshunov: 2013–17: Twofold U23 World Champion

 Bolshunov was born in Podyvotye in the Bryansk Oblast, located just several kilometres from the Russia-Ukraine border.
-It was there were he started his sports career with his coach and father Alexander Ivanovich Bolshunov.
+It was there where he started his sports career with his coach and father Alexander Ivanovich Bolshunov.
 In 2011, his father brought him to the Bryansk sports school for ski-cross skiing, where he was coached by Merited Coach of Russia N. I. Nekhitrov.
-The first victories on nationals came a year ago, when on 6 February 2013 Bolshunov took the first place in 10 km classic in a tournament taking place in the Tver Oblast.
+The first victories on nationals came when on 6 February 2013 Bolshunov took the first place in 10 km classic in a tournament taking place in the Tver Oblast.

 On 17 March 2014, Bolshunov won the 20 km skiathlon event at the Russian Junior Nationals, resulting Bolshunov being bestowed the honorary Master of Sports of Russia.
 After the nationals he was invited to the junior team.
 A year later, he participated in the sprint event of the FIS Junior World Ski Championships in Almaty, Kazakhstan, but failed to qualify for the sprint final, leaving him without medals.
 In the following Youth Championships in Rasnov, Romania, his best result was 2nd, in the relay event.

 In 2017, Bolshunov took part in the FIS U23 World Ski Championships in the venue Soldier Hollow, Utah, United States, where the 2002 Winter Olympics were held.
 He won silver in sprint, and a few days later he won the 15 km individual freestyle event.
 The skiathlon event was marked by a memorable performance by teammates Bolshunov, Alexey Chervotkin and Denis Spitsov, who entered the finish line hand in hand.
 Bolshunov was declared the winner after video review.
 As a result, Bolshunov was conferred the highest honorary sports title of Russia, "International Master of Sports".